let · Step variables

-Declare variables for the current context and its children, which can be used in templating expressions to create dynamic values.
+Declare variables for the current step and its descendants, which can be used in templating expressions to create dynamic values.

 - _: Say hi